 3. Audit reviews for FCSA Accredited Membership are rigorous and ongoing

-FCSA Accredited Member status is widely recognised as the industry’s compliance gold standard for umbrella employers, contractor accountant and CIS payroll providers.
+FCSA Accredited Member status is widely recognised as the industry’s compliance gold standard for umbrella employers, limited company advisors, and self-employed and CIS contractor providers.
 It is the only accreditation standard recognised and endorsed by all of the UK’s leading recruitment industry bodies, including REC, APSCo and TEAM.

-“We are happy to recommend to all REC members who use or are looking to use a third party supplier of contractor accountancy or umbrella services, to use FCSA Accredited Members to minimise their risk.” – Kevin Green CEO of REC
+“We are happy to recommend to all REC members who use or are looking to use a third party supplier of contractor accountancy or umbrella services, to use FCSA Accredited Members to minimise their risk.” – REC